r35382/bnflite/README.md

 can not be achieved(or really difficult to achieve).
 If submitted issue is not properly addressed it will be never performed and corrected!

-BNF Lite offers another approach when developer can specify a language of command line parameters directly in the code.
+BNFLite offers another approach when developer can specify a language of command line parameters directly in the code.
 Moreover, the "specifications" are executable now!

 ##Usage

-You just need to include bnflite.h in to your C++ application
+You just need to include bnflite.h in to your C++ application:

    `#include "bnflite.h"`